MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-ChildItem.md

 The cmdlet outputs this type when accessing the Registry drives.

-### System.Management.Automation.QuestionMarkVariable

 ### System.Management.Automation.PSVariable

-### System.Management.Automation.LocalVariable

-### System.Management.Automation.NullVariable

-### System.Management.Automation.PSCultureVariable

-### System.Management.Automation.PSUICultureVariable

-The cmdlet outputs these typeswhen accessing the `Variable:` drives.
+The cmdlet outputs this type when accessing the `Variable:` drives.

-### Microsoft.WSMan.Management.WSManConfigContainerElement#ComputerLevel
+### Microsoft.WSMan.Management.WSManConfigContainerElement

 ### Microsoft.WSMan.Management.WSManConfigLeafElement

-### Microsoft.WSMan.Management.WSManConfigContainerElement

-### Microsoft.WSMan.Management.WSManConfigLeafElement#InitParams

 The cmdlet outputs these types when accessing the `WSMan:` drives.